 Build Your Rain Garden Where it Can Be of the Most Use

 While you should build your rain garden at least five feet from your home, you should also make sure to position it in a spot where it will be of the most use.
 This means putting it in a place where water naturally collects.
 Your rain garden is meant to assist the rain in draining and serving a purpose (watering your garden).

 Placing your rain garden near gutters, sidewalks, or driveways will ensure its effectiveness and that it aids your landscape aesthetic and practicality.

-Hire a Professional Landscaping Company to Design Your Rain Garden
+Hire a Professional Landscaping Contractor to Design Your Rain Garden

 If you want the benefits of having a rain garden installed at your home but are intimidated by the thought of designing and building the rain garden all on your own, consider hiring a professional landscaping company to help you get the job done.